 Most men are a waste of time.
 They are mean or controlling or lying or just lousy in a way you can’t quite define, but can feel in your uncertain dissatisfaction with them.
 But then, there are good ones – they are few and far between.
 You will only come across one or two in your lifetime, but they will be shockingly and perfectly great.
 You will finally have faith in something your married friends have bored you with for the longest time.
 I might have found one and I might just marry him.

 Great friends are hard to come by.
 They will tell you when your mascara runs or when you have lipstick on your teeth.
 They are the ones who will call you from time to time instead of just texting.
 They will greatly despise all the men that mistreated you and defend you until their voice are hoarse.
 They will turn up on your doorstep unannounced.
 Turn their couch into a bed for you.
 You might not talk or meet for months, but when you do, it’s as if time had not passed at all.
 They will ask for favours the same casual way they’d ask their family.
 They will get really mad at you but will also forgive you.
-They will be the most important people you know in your life.
-I am lucky enough to have friends like this.
+They will be the most important people you know in your life and I am lucky enough to have friends like this.